Atlas-OS/docs/docs/en/localization.md

 If you're ever unsure about what to translate and what not to translate, here's a quick list of tips and tricks to help you decide:

-* Filename references (for example, in the Atlas folder) should always be in English (e.g., "Enable Workstation.cmd").
+* Filename references (for example, in the Atlas folder) should always be in English (e.g., "Enable Workstation.cmd", folder names, etc.).
 * Brand and product names (e.g., "Playbook", "AME Wizard", etc.) should not be translated.
 * Prioritize sounding natural in the language you're translating.
 Don't force a translation if it would be linguistically incorrect in your native language.
 * It is perfectly acceptable to use English words where a proper translation does not exist. (e.g., "open-source")